 Deciding to work on your fitness is an excellent first step.
 You want to be happier, healthier, and excited about exercise.
-Now that you’ve decided on your intention, the next step is a little harder: working out what fitness class to join.
+Now that you’ve decided on your intention, the next step is a little harder: working out what fitness class to join or getting your gym equipment out of storage.
 If you’re not quite sure, here are a few helpful considerations to make beforehand.

 The average human is capable of many great ventures in life, but sometimes, your body can let you down.
 Old knee injury?
 Sore hip?
 Previous fracture or surgery?
 Understand your capabilities, first and foremost, so that you can match an exercise type to suit.
 Sometimes, it can take the guiding hand of a fitness instructor to help you realise what is going to work for you the best.